google/skia-buildbot/launch.md

 logging of HTTP requests and responses.
 Use `go.skia.org/infra/go/httputils.NewTimeoutClient` for HTTP clients.

+Any calls to external APIs should use an http.Client wrapped with httputils.AddMetricsToClient.
+This allows us to track how much load we place on external services.

 Write your code with security in mind:

 - Make sure your service is listed in the [team security scan](http://go/skia-infra-scan).